THE DOVER WAR MEMORIAL PROJECT

 *Foster, F.

-Frank Foster could be Loftus Frank Foster, 10680, was a Lance Corporal in the 2nd battalion of the King's Own (Royal Lancaster Regiment).
-He was 22 when he died of wounds on 9th May 1915.
+Frank Foster is probably Loftus Frank Foster, 10680, who enlisted in Dover and was a Lance Corporal in the 2nd battalion of the King's Own (Royal Lancaster Regiment).
+He was 22 when he died of wounds on 9 May 1915.
 He is buried at Silsoe (St James) Churchyard.
+At the foot of his headstone are the words, "Thy will be done.
+RIP".

 AT Fowler, courtesy Dover ExpressFowler, A. T.

-Alfred Thomas Fowler was an Admiralty Civilian, working as a Canteen Server on the HMS Hampshire.
-He was 18 when he was killed in a mine explosion off the Orkneys on 5th June 1916.
-He is commemorated on the Chatham Naval memorial.
+Alfred Thomas Fowler was an Admiralty Civilian, working as a Canteen Server on HMS Hampshire.
+Born on 16 October 1897, he was 18 when he was killed in a mine explosion off Orkney on 5 June 1916.
+All but 12 of those on board were lost, including Herbert Kitchener, 1st Earl Kitchener.
+Alfred's was not one of the bodies washed up and identified, and he is commemorated on the Chatham Naval memorial.

 WJ Fowler, courtesy Dover Express CJ Fowler, courtesy Dover Express